adriandleon/kmp-template-shared-ui/docs/UNIT_TESTS_SHARED.md

 ## Tools

-This are the tools used for testing the multiplatform `Shared` module:
+This are the tools used for testing the multiplatform `composeApp` module:

 - Kotest
 - Kosist